 Or equally, a collection of retired containers whose lids are faded and whose contents are no longer required or refilled.
 They see out their days in the shed housing potting mix and screws.

 Putting the feelings of inanimate objects to the side, I just don’t think this Insta-trend has enough return on investment for me.
 I’ll change my mind when the pantry moths arrive.
 It won’t be long now.

-If despite my post you still want pantry organising with containers I can help with that too.
-Actually I would love to.
+If you want help pantry organising with containers I am here for you.
+Actually I would love to help.
 Because the setup is the best part.